CDCgov/CDC_IIS_Open_Tools/src/site/markdown/Mock.md

 ## Usage
 ```
-    $ java -cp extract-validator.jar com.ainq.izgateway.clearinghouse.Mock \
+    $ java -jar clearinghouse-mock.jar -Dserver.port=port [-Dfeature=value]
-        -Dserver.port=port
 ```

 -Dserver.port=_port_
 : Specify the server port (default is 8080)

+-D_feature_=_value_
 This is a Spring Boot application using the Jetty Server.
-Other options are available, see [the Spring Boot documentation](https://docs.spring.io/spring-boot/docs/2.1.9.RELEASE/reference/html/howto-embedded-web-servers.html) for details.
+Other features are available for configuration, see [the Spring Boot documentation](https://docs.spring.io/spring-boot/docs/2.1.9.RELEASE/reference/html/howto-embedded-web-servers.html) for details.